airbus-seclab/c-compiler-security/clang_compilation.md

 ### Fuzzing

-While fuzzing is out of scope, you should use fuzz you code with [sanitizers][#runtime-sanitizers] enabled.
+While fuzzing is out of scope, you should fuzz your code with [sanitizers][#runtime-sanitizers] enabled.
 Options include:

 * [libFuzzer](https://llvm.org/docs/LibFuzzer.html) which is included in LLVM and can be easily integrated in a build/test process
 * [AFL++](https://aflplus.plus/)